HeyGen-Official/StreamingAvatarTSDemo/README.md

 Please note that for voices that support Emotions, such as Christine and Tarquin, you need to pass in the Emotion string in the Voice Setting parameter: [https://docs.heygen.com/reference/new-session-copy#voicesetting]

 You can also set the speed at which the Streaming Avatar speaks by passing in a Rate in the Voice Setting.

+### Other Features

+We have added callbacks for 'Start' and 'Stop' talking, so that you can take some action whenever the Streaming Avatar starts or stops speaking.

+We have also added Interruption functionality to the SDK.
+This enables you to interrupt the Avatar mid-sentence, for example if the user does not want to keep hearing the Avatar's speech.

 ### Where can I read more about enterprise-level usage of the Streaming API?